 These glasses for DIY will correct your presbyopia but will allow you to see at all distances whether it’s small details up close or looking into the distance to see whether your bush line is straight, you’ll know your vision is accurate and comfortable with Varilux X series lenses.
 Capturing vital information at arm’s reach is needed for all DIY tasks, grabbing that extra screw as you hold something together, reaching for a tool in your periphery, these lenses for DIY will allow you to focus on objects 40-70cm away with ease no matter where you’re gaze is locked, including those pipes you might be holding together!

-If you have hypermetropia, or long-sightedness, you may struggle to see things up close.
+If you have hypermetropia or long-sightedness, you may struggle to see things up close.
 Single vision glasses for DIY will provide sharp, comfortable vision, so you can complete your DIY project without your vision holding you back.
 Eyezen single vision lenses will also prevent or reduce eye strain, meaning you can focus on the job at hand without suffering from unwanted interruptions.

-Those jobs that you plan to take half an hour can turn into an hour or more, that can be a lot of focusing on the task at hand.
-Fixing your vision on objects for a long period of time can result in tired eyes, whether you’re working under the bonnet of your car or on wood work you have probably experienced eye fatigue.
-This can make the job at hand take that much longer than you have time for, with Eyezen lenses your vision is supported by reducing and preventing eye fatigue so you can keep focus on the job at hand(2).
+Those jobs that you plan to take half an hour can turn into an hour or more, which can be a lot of focusing on the task at hand.
+Fixing your vision on objects for a long period of time can result in tired eyes, whether you’re working under the bonnet of your car or on woodwork you have probably experienced eye fatigue.
+This can make the job at hand take that much longer than you have time for, with Eyezen lenses your vision is supported by reducing and preventing eye fatigue so you can keep the focus on the job at hand(2).